-For years, many companies have relied largely on intuition and easily-captured metrics when it comes to People Analytics.
+For years, many companies have relied largely on intuition and 6 important HR metrics when it comes to people analytics.
 But in the face of rapidly-evolving ideas, methods, and tools in this space, many people have been challenged to consider their trust in data and the science that it is—ideally—based on.
 Even when these new data-gathering technologies have been relentlessly tested and their insights supported, HR data can still be met with some degree of skepticism.

 No HR data set is perfect.
 Whether you studied HR/analytics in school or fell into the field, we all start out a bit naive about the cleanliness of our HR data sets.
 Some of these challenges are the result of system limitations; some are the result of human error.
 Often, data is messy simply because the organization was not leveraging its data before and never had a true need for superb data quality.
 Whatever the reason, a lot can be done to improve the quality of your HR data.

 First, take a look back and audit the cleanliness of your HR data.
 Are all the dates reasonable (e.g., no one born in 1899)?
 Are there any mistakes in the spelling of your departments, termination reasons, or other group names?
 As for your numeric data points, are the numbers all possible?

 It’s not uncommon to find many inconsistencies in our data on first review.
 Be sure to clean up this data and establish standards for every field.
 Perhaps you require that all employees be assigned to a subdepartment (whereas it wasn’t required before), or you only capitalize the first letter in your job competency names.
 Establishing these seemingly small standards can actually work wonders for keeping your data clean and consistent.